codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-3-content-layout.md

 Simple? :D
 Yet, Bootstrap's Grid can also help us to create a responsive layout.
-We can let PC users see 4 products per row; tablet users will see 2 products in per row; and smartphone users will see only one product per row.
+We can let PC users see 4 products per row; tablet users will see 2 products per row; and smartphone users will see only one product per row.
 Let's change our code snippet a little bit and resize your web browser window to see the result.